 You shouldn’t use SDF if you have a silver allergy, oral ulcerations or canker sores, advanced gum disease, or major tooth decay that’s exposed the soft tissue of your tooth beneath the enamel.
 These conditions can have painful reactions with the acid or ammonia in SDF.

-The only common side effect of SDF noted in hundreds of studies is black staining around the area where SDF is applied.
+The only common side effect of SDF noted in is black staining around the area where SDF is applied.
 SDF can also stain surfaces that it comes into contact with when being applied, such as clothing or nearby tissues in the mouth.

 Some research recommends the use of potassium iodide along with SDF to keep staining to a minimum.
 This mixture may also turn black when exposed to light.